Jaffer-1/Study-Schedule-Optimizer/README.md

 ## ✨ Key Features
 *   **Optimal Task Selection:** Uses the 0/1 Knapsack algorithm to find the mathematically best study plan.
-*   **DP Table Visualization:** Generates a real-time heat map and "backtracking path" showing exactly how the algorithm calculated the result.[cite: 7, 9]
+*   **DP Table Visualization:** Generates a real-time heat map and "backtracking path" showing exactly how the algorithm calculated the result.
-*   **Dynamic Task Management:** Add, delete, and modify subjects, hours, and marks weightage on the fly.[cite: 7, 9]
+*   **Dynamic Task Management:** Add, delete, and modify subjects, hours, and marks weightage on the fly.
 *   **Efficiency Analytics:** Displays total marks, hours utilized, and overall time efficiency.

 ## 🧪 The Algorithm: 0/1 Knapsack